What is a Host Travel Agency?

 Provides Access to Suppliers & Networking Opportunities

 Host agencies already have established relationships with the BDMs (Business Development Managers) of their Preferred Suppliers.
-These connections are invaluable for agents when dealing with , or even to help them work out an issue when a client is traveling.
-At KHM Travel, agents even get a chance to network with supplier representatives in person at our live events, Seminars at Sea, and FAM trips!
+These connections are invaluable for agents when dealing with, or even to help them work out, an issue when a client is traveling.
+At KHM Travel Group, agents even get a chance to network with supplier representatives at our in-person events, Seminars at Sea, and FAM trips!

 Acts as a Bookkeeper

 A host agency keeps track of your commissions for you, and should allow you to track the money you’ve earned and run reports.
 The system that KHM Travel Group agents receive to do this is called myTravelCRM.
-At the end of the year, your host agency will send you a 1099 with all your earnings.
-More advanced host agencies will offer tips for keeping track of your finances and taxes as an independent contractor, saving your new business a lot of hassle.
+At the end of the year, your host agency will send you a 1099-NEC with all your earnings.

 Supplies Marketing & Technology Tools